 In 2014, the government introduced employment allowance, giving most companies the chance to reduce their employer class 1 national insurance (NI) contributions.
 On 6 April 2016, the employment allowance increased to £3,000.
 Businesses with a sole employee who is also a director are not eligible for employment allowance.
-Most other business can claim it.
+Most other businesses can claim it.

 The employment allowance remains at £3,000 in the 2019/2020 tax year.
 If you’re unsure whether or not you’re eligible for employment allowance, you must speak to HMRC.